opensearch-project/project-website/_posts/2023-05-25-Announcing-Data-Prepper-2.3.0.md

 ## Tail sampling

 Data Prepper 2.3.0 supports tail sampling to limit the number of events that are sent to a sink similar to the tail sampling support provided by open telemetry.
-More details tail sampling in open telemetry can be found [here](https://opentelemetry.io/blog/2022/tail-sampling/).
+More details on tail sampling in [OpenTelemetry](https://opentelemetry.io) can be found [here](https://opentelemetry.io/blog/2022/tail-sampling/).

 Tail processing in Data Prepper is supported as an action to aggregate processor.
 The events are stored in the aggregate processor beyond the `group_duration` time until no events are received in the last `wait_period` time.